What makes Idalia so potent? It's feeding on intensely warm water that acts like rocket fuel

-Feeding on some of the hottest water on the planet, Hurricane Idalia is expected to rapidly strengthen as it bears down on Florida and the rest of the Gulf Coast, scientists said.
+Feeding on some of the hottest water on the planet, Hurricane Idalia is rapidly strengthening as it bears down on Florida and the rest of the Gulf Coast.
 It's been happening a lot lately.

 "It's 88, 89 degrees (31, 32 degrees Celsius) over where the storm's going to be tracking, so that's effectively rocket fuel for the storm," said Colorado State University hurricane researcher Phil Klotzbach.
 "It's basically all systems go for the storm to intensify."